EndPointCorp/end-point-blog/2012/04/12/make-your-code-search-friendly.html.md

 return $string;
 ```

-Now someone's going to experience this error and wonder where it occurs.
+Now someone’s going to experience this error and wonder where it occurs.
 So armed with grep, or ack, or git-grep, they set off into the wilderness:

 ```nohighlight
 $ git grep 'could not be processed'